-“You don’t know all my friends,” she told him with a superior air.
+“You don’t know all my friends,” she told him, sniffing the air.

 “Besides, he’s a new friend.”

 “Dinner with a new friend.
-On Valentine’s Day,” he chided.
+On Valentine’s Day,” he disdained.
 “How quaint.”

 “I didn’t have any other plans, did I?”
 Her voice suddenly sounded more pitiful than she would have liked.